Glasgow: Recent and contemporary history

 In 2007, the city's primary airport was the target of a terrorist attack when a Jeep Cherokee filled with propane gas cylinders and petrol cans was driven at considerable speed into the entrance of the main terminal building.
 This was the first time that a terrorist attack had targeted Scotland specifically, and was the second terrorist attack to occur in Scotland following the explosion of Pan Am Flight 103 over the town of Lockerbie in the Scottish Borders in December 1988.
-Immediately following the incident, a close link was established between the attack in Glasgow and an attack in London the previous day.
-One of the perpetrators of the attack, Kafeel Ahmed, was the only reported casualty, with a following five people sustaining injuries from the attack.

 In 2008 the city was ranked at 43 for Personal Safety in the Mercer index of top 50 safest cities in the world.
 The Mercer report was specifically looking at Quality of Living, yet by 2011 within Glasgow, certain areas were (still) "failing to meet the Scottish Air Quality Objective levels for nitrogen dioxide (NO2) and particulate matter (PM10)".

 The city hosted the 2021 United Nations Climate Change Conference (COP26) at its main events venue, the SEC Centre.
 Glasgow hosted the 2014 Commonwealth Games, and will host the 2026 edition of the games.
 Glasgow also hosted the first European Championships in 2018, was one of the host cities for UEFA Euro 2020, and will be a host city of the UEFA Euro 2028.
 The UK's first official consumption room, the Thistle, for illegal drugs including heroin and cocaine was set to open on 21 October 2024, however this was delayed, eventually opening on 13 January 2025.

+Since October 2023, the city has witnessed a number of pro-Palestinian demonstrations in response to the Israel–Hamas war.
+Thousands of people took part in marches in the city centre in October 2023 as part of wider rallies held across Scotland.
+Further protests and sit-ins were held at locations including George Square, Queen Street railway station and Glasgow Central station during late 2023.
+Protesters gathered on the Buchanan Street steps before marching to the BBC Scotland headquarters at Pacific Quay.
+Bath Street was closed due to the large number of people attending the demonstration.
+In January 2026, protesters staged a sit-in inside the same BBC Scotland building.
+Approximately ten protesters gained access to the reception area of the BBC Scotland headquarters at Pacific Quay, chanting and shouting, before Police Scotland intervened to manage the incident.

+On 8 March 2026, the Union Street fire occurred, destroying the historic Union Corner building and causing severe disruption to Central Station, with trains cancelled for at least a week.